-(1) During the third quarter of 2022, the Company recorded \$57.2 million of specific CECL reserves related to two Long Island City, New York office senior loans.
-The Company elected to use a practical expedient in accordance with the CECL standard to determine the estimated fair value of the collateral.
-The specific CECL reserves were based on the current and prospective leasing activity of the properties to reflect the estimated fair value of the collateral.
-The estimated fair value of the collateral was determined by using a discounted cash flow model and level 3 inputs, which included assuming a rent per square foot ranging from \$25 to \$34, a capitalization rate ranging from 6.0% to 6.5% and a discount rate ranging from 9.5% to 12.2%.
+During the third quarter of 2022, the Company recorded \$57.2 million of specific CECL reserves related to two Long Island City, New York office senior loans.
+The Company elected to apply the practical expedient, afforded to the Company under ASC 326, to use the fair value of the collateral to determine the specific CECL reserve.
+The estimated fair value of the collateral was determined by using a discounted cash flow model and Level 3 inputs, which included assuming a rent per square foot ranging from \$25 to \$34, a capitalization rate ranging from 6.0% to 6.5% and a discount rate ranging from 9.5% to 12.2%.
 These inputs are based on the location, type and nature of the property, current and prospective leasing data and anticipated market conditions.
+During the second quarter of 2023, the Company recorded \$7.6 million of impairment related to one of the office real estate assets.
+The impairment was due to a reduction in the estimated holding period of the property and increased capital expenditures.
+The estimated fair value of the collateral was determined by using a discount rate of 11.0%.
+Refer to Note 5 "Real Estate, net and Real Estate Held for Sale" for further discussion.